thiyangt/dsjobtraker_dashboard_mc/README.md

 **Copyrights: All rights reserved**

-### Here are some pictures we took at the exhibition:
+> Here are some pictures we took at the exhibition.

 ![](img/img5.jpg)